felipecbarbosa/felipecbarbosa.github.io/leituras.md

 14. As 100 Piores Ideias da Humanidade: As Piores Sacadas da Humanidade que se transformaram nas melhores roubadas (420 páginas)
 15. Ask Your Developer: How to Harness the Power of Software Developers and Win in the 21st Century (299 páginas)
 16. The New Kingmakers: How developers conquered the world (48 páginas)
+17. C Programming Language: A step by step guide to learn C Programming in 7 days (105 páginas)

 ---